mgoellnitz/trackdown/README.md

 *oos*

-While some IDE integrations rely on the git command line tooling and thus work perfectly together with this project, NetBeans decided to use the
+While some IDE integrations rely on the git command line tooling and thus work perfectly together with this project, NetBeans decided to use the JGit library, which onyl supports a subsets of the git hooks - and not the ones we use here.

 ## COPY release notes.